smsharon/online-store/README.md

 This project is licensed under the [MIT License](LICENSE).

-### Conclusion
+## Conclusion

-Thank you for choosing AES Ecommerce Application!
-If you encounter any problems or need assistance, please contact our support team at support@aes-ecommerceapp.com.
+Thank you for choosing our Ecommerce Application!
 Happy shopping! 🛍️